msft-davidlee/contoso-coffee-house/DEVOPS.md

 # Requirements
 This project contains a app.yaml file located in the Deployment directory which contains the full CI/CD codebase.
 The CI piece will run unit tests, build container images and deploy to a Azure Container Registry.
 The CD piece will build the networking and Azure app evironment such as AKS and deploy those Container images into AKS.

-From a code scanning perspective, the workflows/codeql-analysis.yml contains the code language know as Code QL that specify the scanning parameters such as language and scanning triggers.
+From a code scanning perspective, the workflows/codeql-analysis.yml contains the code language known as Code QL that specify the scanning parameters such as language and scanning triggers.

 ## Steps
-1. Create a branch named demo or dev ```git branch checkout -b demo``` and push into your git remote repo to kick off the CI process because it is tied to the name of the git branch: ```git push```
-2. Create the secret(s) in your github dev environment as defined in secrets section below.
+1. Create the secret(s) in your github dev environment as defined in secrets section below.
 Be sure to populate with your desired values from the previous steps.
+2. Create a branch named demo or dev ```git branch checkout -b demo``` and push into your git remote repo to kick off the CI process because it is tied to the name of the git branch: ```git push```
-3. You will need to run the CompleteSetup.ps1 script manually in CloudShell or your local Azure CLI.
+3. You will need to run the CompleteSetup.ps1 script manually in CloudShell or your local Azure CLI ONCE the github action executed successfully.
 4. To check if everything is setup successfully, review the script output for any errors.
 5. Update your local host file to point to the public ip.